NWChemEx/NWX_TA/HUb_1UBQ/struct_h_added/README.md

 - [3ALB](https://www.rcsb.org/structure/3ALB) cyclic tetra-Ubiquitin

 The cyclic di-Ubiquitin structure is very similar to 1AAR [Hirano:2011] but was not reported separately.
-So this structure would have to be obtained through simulation.
-A quick attempt at such simulations showed that this would be really problematic and not worth the effort.
-Thus we just have the linear di-Ubiquitin structure.
+So this structure would had to be obtained through simulation.

 As is common the original protein structures do not contain hydrogen atoms.
 So as a first step those need to be added.
 Using pdb4amber this can be accomplished